Pleasure Island Walking Tour 10am - noon on Sunday June 2nd , 2019

-Friends of Pleasure Island President Bob McLaughlin will conduct a free walking tour of the former Pleasure Island amusement park at Edgewater Office Park, located off of Audubon Road in Wakefield (Rte.
-128, Exit 42).
-This event is open to the public.
-Participants will meet in the first parking lot on the left after entering Edgewater Office Park.
+The location is Edgewater Office Park, located off Audubon Road in Wakefield (Rt.
+128- Exit 42).
+Tour meets in first parking lot on left after entering Edgewater Office Park.

 These photos are from past tours.
-These tours are a lot of fun, we've been doing these for 15 years and every tour is different.
-We will be showing a brand new video slideshow of photos from all 3 of Bob's books on Pleasure Island, Freedomland, and Magic Mountain at the end of the tour.
+These tours are a lot of fun, we've been doing these for 17 years and every tour is different.
+We will be showing a new video slideshow of photos from all 3 of Bob's books on Pleasure Island, Freedomland, and Magic Mountain at the end of the tour.
 Also, Pleasure Island 1959-1969 will be available and Bob will be happy to sign them.